DeLightFi/docs/docs/concepts/morphine-concepts/risk-management.md

 1. **Pool exposure limit**: Morphine sets a cap on the concentration of any single token in the pool, reducing the overall risk for lenders and ensuring diversification.

 2. **Borrow rate booster**: Morphine introduces a mechanism that increases the borrow rate for borrowers using potentially riskier assets (e.g., staked tokens) as collateral.
 This compensates lenders for the additional risk they assume and incentivizes borrowers to use a wider range of collateral types.
-This boost is related to a risk factor,set by the governance (will be then availanble from on-chain data feed).
+This boost is related to a risk factor,set by the governance (will be then automatic, taking the risk factor from on-chain data feed).

 ## One-shot liquidation